mlforsystems/mlforsystems.github.io/neurips2018/call_for_papers.md

+---
+title: Call for Papers
+workshop_name: neurips2018
+site_description: Workshop on ML for Systems at NeurIPS 2018, December 8th, 8:30AM-6:00PM, Room 510 AC
+site_title: ML For Systems
+---
 <div class="inner clearfix">
     <section class="main-content call_for_papers_section">
         <h2>Call for Papers</h2>
         <p>
-            We invite submissions of extended abstracts to the Machine Learning for Systems Workshop which will be held in conjunction with NeurIPS 2018 on December 8th 2018.
+            We invited submissions of extended abstracts to the Machine Learning for Systems Workshop which was be held in conjunction with NeurIPS 2018 on December 8th 2018.
         </p>
         <h3>Overview</h3>
         <p>